Heat Pumps

 The amount of aerothermal, geothermal or hydrothermal energy captured by heat pumps is considered to be energy from renewable sources according to the Renewable energy sources directive (RED).

-What about emissions of refrigerant from heat pumps:
+What about emissions of refrigerant from heat pumps

 Depending on the refrigerant used the level of benefit from using a heat pump is at least about an order of magnitude greater than the emissions associated with refrigerant loss.
 There are three main factors to consider for the emissions related to heat pumps.

-F-Gas Regulation and Heat Pumps:
+F-gas Regulation and Heat Pumps

-Regulation 517/2014 on Fluorinated Greenhouse Gases contains measures that apply to heat pumps containing HFCs.
+Regulation 2024/573 on fluorinated greenhouse gases contains measures that apply to heat pumps containing HFCs.
 These are all the measures that have the objective of reducing emissions through leakage checking, recovery, and training and certification.
-While the HFCs used in heat pumps and, since 2017, for imported pre-charged heat pumps must be within the HFC quota system, there are no placing on the market restrictions for heat pumps (see also the stationary air-conditioning applications page).
-This recognises the valuable role of HFCs as refrigerant for heat pumps.
+While the HFCs used in heat pumps and, since 2017, for imported pre-charged heat pumps must be within the HFC quota system.
+HFCs and HFOs used in Heat Pumps are covered by the phase-down and market prohibitions prescribed by the F-gas Regulation, more information on this here.

-GWPs, classifications and applications for HFCs/HFOs/HCFOs and refrigerant blends subject to the F-gas Regulation can be found here
+GWPs, classifications and applications for HFCs/HFOs/HCFOs and refrigerant blends subject to the F-gas Regulation can be found here.

 Heat pump applications use a range of lower GWP fluorocarbon refrigerants

-Air- or water-to-water heat pumps use R-410A, but R-32 is replacing it in some systems, which is facilitated due to the water circuit transferring the heat.
+but R-32 is replacing it in some systems, which is facilitated due to the water circuit transferring the heat.
 R-32 has higher efficiency than R-410A and a lower GWP (675 compared to 2088 for R-410A) contributing to lower over greenhouse gas emissions.
 R-454B (an A2L refrigerant with GWP 466) is also suitable as a replacement for R-410A in new systems designed for its s mildly flammable properties.
 R-407C is used for water- or ground- to water heat pumps and the mildly flammable HFC/HFO blend refrigerants R-454C or R-455A refrigerants with GWPs less than 150 have properties that may make then suitable as alternatives to R-407C but only in new equipment.
 R-134a is used for some small monobloc (hermetic) ground source heat pumps.

-Heat pump (thermodynamic) water heaters for domestic or other hot water systems raise the temperature to higher temperatures (>60°C) compared to space heating requirements (25-40°C).
+for domestic or other hot water systems raise the temperature to higher temperatures (>60°C) compared to space heating requirements (25-40°C).
 Due to its non-flammability and properties, R-134a is used as refrigerant for some heat pump water heaters.
 HFO-1234ze(E) has suitable thermodynamic properties as an alternative to R-134a, but it classified as mildly flammable (2L).
 For combined space/water heaters R-32 is being implemented for some systems.

-Heat pump tumble dryers are typically 40% to 50% more efficient than the most efficient condenser electric tumble dryers, contributing to reduced greenhouse gas emissions.
+are typically 40% to 50% more efficient than the most efficient condenser electric tumble dryers, contributing to reduced greenhouse gas emissions.
 Non-flammable R-134a and R-407C are used but The non-flammable HFC/HFO blend R-450A is being used as an alternative to R-134a as it has similar properties and a GWP of 605 (compared to 1430 for R-134a).

 See air-conditioning section which includes reversible air-conditioners providing heating and cooling and the high temperature heat pumps section for industrial heat pumps